tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Transition to the dry walkthrough by opening the solution file, and highlight the discussion points below.
 Go through this section quickly, as students should be well versed in creating confusion matrices and classification reports.

 * A confusion matrix is a table that describes the performance of a model by looking at the total number of outcomes for each class.
-Confusion matrices look at the total number of actual outcomes and juxtapose them with predicted outcomes.
+Confusion matrices look at the total number of actual outcomes, and juxtapose them with predicted outcomes.

  * For example, with a confusion matrix, you can aggregate the number of actual positives and compare it to the number of predicted positives—the closer the values, the better the model.
 The same can be said with negative outcomes.